How to Change Oil Without Ramps?

 Floor jacks work similarly to jack stands, but they are easier to maneuver around since they have wheels.
 To use a floor jack, position it under the appropriate point on your car, then pump the handle until the body of the jack is raised high enough to support your vehicle.
 You can then lower your car onto blocks or other supports before removing the wheels.

 Finally, if you need to change a tire or do other work on just one side of your vehicle, you can use an axle stand.
-An axle stand looks like a small scaffold and fits under one side of your vehicle at the axle; this allows you to safely support that side of the vehicle while working on it.
-Raising your car off of the ground may seem daunting at first, but with some practice it will become easy!
+An axle stand resembles a small scaffold and fits under one side of your vehicle at the axle, allowing you to support that side while working on it safely.
+Raising your car off the ground may seem daunting at first, but with some practice, it will become easy!

 How Do You Drain Oil Without a Jack?

-If you need to change your car’s oil and don’t have a jack, there are still ways that you can do it.
-You can drain the oil without lifting the car up, but it will be messier and you won’t be able to get all of the old oil out.
+If you need to change your car’s oil and don’t have a jack, there are still ways to do it.
+Draining the oil without lifting the car up is possible, but it’s messier and may not remove all the old oil.
 Here’s how to do it:

 1. Place a large container under the car’s oil drain plug.
 2. Remove the drain plug and let the oil drain into the container.
 3. Once the flow of oil has slowed to a trickle, replace the drain plug and add new oil to your car according to its specifications.